Format: Sound Plus Doctrine PodcastDownload Session

 Scriptures referenced: 2 Tim.
 3:16-17; Heb.
 2:1; Jn.
 4:23-24; 1 Cor.
 2:1-2; Neh.
 8:5-8

 “The Samaritans did not know enough to worship God correctly.
 So all our pious intentions are struck by this thunderbolt, by this thought, that we cannot help but worship falsely unless we are guided by God’s Word.”
 Kevin Vanhoozer

 “If believers are looking for an exciting encounter with God apart from the Word, we must ask why this is.
 Is it just because our age is like the Middle Ages, visual rather than verbal?
 Or could it also be that many of us have turned the service into a dry, purely rational and yet unreflective routine?”
 Michael Horton, A Better Way, 43.

 Have a question about this episode?
 Shoot us an email at email@example.com

-David Zimmer: This episode of Sound Plus Doctrine is the first of five focusing on what really matters to God in our Sunday gatherings.
-Devon Kauflin joins us as we talk about the importance of our meetings being God initiated and exalting.
+This episode of Sound Plus Doctrine is the second of five focusing on what really matters to God in our Sunday gatherings.
+Devon Kauflin joins us as we talk about the importance of our meetings being Scripture governed and fueled.